laravelpay/gateway-paybylink/README.md

-# BitPave integration for Laravel Pay
+# PayByLink integration for Laravel Pay
-This package provides a simple way to integrate BitPave payment gateway with Laravel Pay.
+This package provides a simple way to integrate PayByLink payment gateway with Laravel Pay.

 Before you can install this package, make sure you have the composer package `laravelpay/framework` installed.
 Learn more here https://github.com/laravelpay/framework